mohitsood5934/User-Authentication-System-in-Node.js/README.md

      -record is stored in form of documents

    **Mongoose**
-   Mongoose is a ODM(Object Data Modelling) technique.It is a node.js module that provides developers with the ability to model objects and save them as MongoDB documents.
+ - Mongoose is a ODM(Object Data Modelling) technique.It is a node.js module that provides developers with the ability to model objects and save them as MongoDB documents.

-   Installing Mongoose:
+ -Installing Mongoose:
         npm install mongoose

    **Connecting to MongoDB:**

-    1.You will need MongoDB connection URI ,that tells the MongoDB drivers how to connect to the database instance.MongoDB URI is constructed as follows:- mongodb://username:password@hostname:port/database
-                             -while connecting to local instance skip the username and password
+ - You will need MongoDB connection URI ,that tells the MongoDB drivers how to connect to the database instance.MongoDB URI is   constructed as follows:- mongodb://username:password@hostname:port/database -while connecting to local instance skip the username and password